AndyWright360/Milestone-Project-1/README.md

 </details>

 - The first section of the home page is the 'About Us' section.
-This was to allow users to imediately get a clear understanding of the websites purpose.
+This was to allow users to immediately get a clear understanding of the websites purpose.

 - The second section then goes into further detail of the 'VR Experience' offered.

 - This section also contains button links to allow users to easily navigate to specific information discussed in the text box.

 2.)
 Easily navigate the website and find the information required.